massdriver-cloud/docs/docs/applications/02-getting-started.md

 :::info

 We have a number of pre-defined application templates available [here](https://github.com/massdriver-cloud/application-templates).
-We welcomes PRs to add more.
+We welcome PRs to add more.

 If you are interested in private repositories for application templates, please `+1` this [issue](https://github.com/massdriver-cloud/massdriver-cli/issues/67).